Nail-Ableyev/Project4/README.md

 	2. analytics.js was made async (line: 24);

-	3. css file was made internal (see production version);
+	3. css file was made internal (in developer and production versions);

 	4. file was minified (see production version);

   5. images ('pizzeria.jpg' and 'profilepic.jpg') were compressed;

+  6. googleAnalytics script was moved to the bottom;

 style.css: